carlwiedemann/carlwiedemann.github.io/md/2024-05-14-kaizen-ruby.md

 The variables are only available in the scope of the existing file, they are not available in other files that would be `require`'d etc.

 Is this useful?
 Maybe for debugging or doing some sort of setup & teardown.
+(I have learned these have been [influenced by Perl](https://perldoc.perl.org/perlmod#BEGIN%2C-UNITCHECK%2C-CHECK%2C-INIT-and-END))

 ## Always be <strike>closing</strike> learning